dakshesh14/django-next-cookiecutter/{{cookiecutter.project_slug}}/README.md

 # Django Next.js Monorepo with turpo

 This is a Django and Next.js monorepo project made using turbo.
+This project has been bootstrapped using [django-next-cookiecutter](https://github.com/dakshesh14/django-next-cookiecutter/).

 ## Getting Started